sciabarra/Devops4Scala/download-script.md

 # Removing extra files in JDK

-So far so good, we can build the image.
+So far so good, we  built the image.
 However, if you check the size of the JDK image you will see it is 377 MB!
-Pretty big!
+It is smaller than the official Java image, more than 600 megabyte but it is still pretty large.

 Actually in the JDK are included a lot of file not necessary for the execution of applications.
-In JDK are included source code of the library, the tuning tools visual vm and mission control, java db and many other stuff.
+For example we can remove the source code of the Java library, some  tuning tools like Visual VM and Mission Control, the Java DB and other stuff.

-Unfortnately the usual solution of just removing those files at the end of the install does not work!
-The image won't be any smaller.
-What is needed is the ability to trim the JDK before actually placing it in the image.
-Thankfully, we are in the context of building images with a build tool so it is just matter of another build step.
+Unfortunately, just removing those files in the Docker build does not make the image smaller.
+What we need is the ability to trim the JDK **before** actually placing it in the image.
+Thankfully, we are in the context of building images with a build tool, so it is just matter of another build step.

+## A portable scripting solution: Ammonite

-We can perform this activity in many different ways, invoking a script.
-We could use a shell script for example, but at the cost of introducing a dependency on the system to be used to build our docker images.
-This is a problem because I want the kit to be usable on multiple systems, to build images for development as well as for production.
-We need to support all the development enviroments for bulding our images.
+We can perform build activities in many different ways, invoking a script.
+The most obvious solution is to write a Bash shell script.
+However the cost is introducing a dependency on the system to be used to build our Docker images.
+Shell script cannot be run on *all* windows systems out of the box.

+Dependency on shell is a problem because I want the kit to be usable on multiple systems, to build images for development as well as for production.
+We need to support all the development environments for building our images.
+The kit should be usable for example by developers running Windows, web designer using a Mac and production servers running on Linux.
+Last but not least, since we are writing Scala SBT build scripts for our Dockerfiles, I would like to write Scala scripts also for supporting code.

-For those reasons I included a portable scripting shell based on Scala, [Ammonite](https://github.com/lihaoyi/Ammonite).
+For those reasons I included in the plugin support for a portable scripting shell based on Scala, [Ammonite](https://github.com/lihaoyi/Ammonite).
 The `sbt-mosaico` plugin includes support for executing Ammonite scripts.
 You need to enable it, so in your project definition you have to use something like this:

 ```
 enablePlugins(MosaicoDockerPlugin,MosaicoAmmonitePlugin)
 ```

-Then you will have a task `amm` that can execute Scala scripts.
-Here is the final build file:
+Once done you get a new interactive task `amm` that can execute Scala scripts.
+If you have such a script (we show later how it is written) in current directory named `trimjdk.sc`, you can run `amm trimjdk` from the command line to execute it, and use `amm.toTask(s" trimjdk")` to execute it from a script.
+Thus the code that download and trim the JDK looks like this:

 ```
-prpLookup += baseDirectory.value.getParentFile -> "alpine"

-imageNames in docker := Seq(ImageName(prp.value("alpine.jdk3")))

-val oraCookie = "Cookie: oraclelicense=accept-securebackup-cookie"

-dockerfile in docker := {
-  val base = baseDirectory.value
-  new Dockerfile {
 Def.sequential(
   download.toTask(s" @glibc.url glibc.apk"),
   download.toTask(s" @jdk.url jdk.tgz $oraCookie"),
   amm.toTask(s" trimjdk")
 ).value
-    from("alpine:edge")
-    copy(base/"glibc.apk", "/tmp")
-    runRaw("apk add --allow-untrusted /tmp/*.apk  && rm /tmp/*.apk")
-    add(base/"usr", "/usr")
-    runRaw("ln -sf /usr/jdk* /usr/java ; chmod +x /usr/java/bin/*")
-    env("JAVA_HOME", "/usr/java")
-    env("PATH", "/bin:/sbin:/usr/bin:/usr/sbin:/usr/java/bin")
-  }
-}
 ```

-You can note that after downloading the `jdk` I invoke a `trimjdk` script with `amm.toTask(s" trimjdk")`.
+Here the sequential is necessary because the trim task must be executed **after** the download has been completed.
+Without it, SBT would try to execute the `amm` task before the `download` is complete.
+You can check the final build file [here](https://github.com/sciabarra/Devops4Scala/blob/master/download-script/jdk3/build.sbt).

+## An Ammonite script

+Let's examine the Ammonite script (you can find it [here](https://github.com/sciabarra/Devops4Scala/blob/master/download-script/jdk3/trimjdk.sc)).

-The script is mostly written in Scala, and you need no other dependency on the system.
-The scripts actually were tested both on Windows 10 and Mac OSX and they run just fine on both systems.
+The script is mostly written in Scala, and you do not need any other dependency on the system.
+Required tools, like an unpacking utility, will be downloaded on demand, as the rest in the SBT.
+The scripts actually were tested  on Windows 10 and Mac OSX and they run just fine on both systems.
 Let's give a look at the script:

 ```
 import $ivy.`org.rauschig:jarchivelib:0.7.0`